endymion1818/deliciousreverie/src/pages/post/how-website-forms-work.md

-+++
+---
+categories:
+- development
-date = "2018-07-06T14:21:21+01:00"
+date: "2018-07-06T14:21:21+01:00"
-draft = false
-title = "How Website Forms Work" description = "'Form Follows Function' goes the saying, but with HTML forms, it's the other way round.
-At least in terms of what happens when you fill out a form, and then click the button to 'send': a function processes the form.
+description: '''Form Follows Function'' goes the saying, but with HTML forms, it''s the other way round.
+At least in terms of what happens when you fill out a form, and then click the button to ''send'': a function processes the form.
 What happens during this process?
 Why is it necessary?
-What are some of the options for serverless form handling?" categories = [
+What are some of the options for serverless form handling?'
-  "development"
-]
-tags = [
-    "understanding the web",
-   "php",
-	 "serverless"
-]

-+++
+draft: false
+tags:
+- understanding the web
+- php
+- serverless
+title: How Website Forms Work
+---
 HTML Forms are one of the most fundamental elements in the web builder's toolbox.
 It would be a rare website that doesn't use this element to complete any of the most basic tasks someone might want to achieve.
 But there's a lot that goes on behind the scenes.
 Here's a bit more of an in-depth look at what happens when you click 'Send' on a form, and why you need some server-side code (somewhere) to handle that process.

 First of all, we need a short history lesson about the form HTML element.